kararei/tp/docs/DeveloperGuide.md

 1. Travel Agent requests to delete a specific trip by index.
 2. System deletes the trip.
-3. System displays a success message for deleting the trip"
+3. System displays a success message for deleting the trip.

     Use case ends.

 **Extensions**

 * 1a.
 The given index is invalid.
     * 1a1.
-System displays an error message: "The trip index provided is invalid."
+System displays an error message that the index is invalid.
     * 1a2.
 Use case resumes at step 2.

 **Use case: Edit a Contact**